muziejus/javascripting-english-major/1-environment.md

 Once that page loads, there should be a “Fork” button in the top-right corner.
 Click on that.
-If it asks you where to fork it, click on your user, and now the repository should appear in your account under this url:
+If it asks you where to fork it, click on your user, and now the repository should appear in your account under this URL:

 `https://github.com/YOURUSERNAME/javascripting-english-major-project`

 Where it reads `YOURUSERNAME`, it should read, of course, the GitHub username you chose for yourself.
-Make a not of this url, as you’ll need it in a few steps.
+Make a note of this URL, as you’ll need it in a few steps.

 </section>